A Brief History of Baklava

 If you have the chance to visit a country linked with baklava like Turkey, Greece, Bulgaria, Egypt, Hungary, Lebanon or Israel, you’re in for a treat!

 Although baklava is always delicious, there’s nothing like the real thing.
-Enjoy baklava in a place where it’s not only one more dessert but also a part of the culture, the people and their history.
+Enjoy it in a place where it’s not only one more dessert but also a part of the culture, the people and their history.

 The History of Baklava